Indo-Pacific humpback dolphin: Taiwanese humpback dolphin

 The Taiwanese humpback dolphin (S. c. taiwanensis) is a subspecies of the Indo-Pacific humpback dolphin found in the Eastern Taiwan Strait.
 The Indo-Pacific humpback dolphins were first discovered along the west coast of Taiwan in 2002.
 Based on a survey done in 2002 and 2003, they are often found in waters <5m deep, and no evidence shows that they appear in water deeper than 15m.
 A study in 2008 found that the population of humpback dolphins, which occupies a linear range of about 500 km^2 along the central west coast of Taiwan, is genetically distinct from all populations living in other areas.
-And this population is called Eastern Taiwan Strait (ETS) population.
+This population is called Eastern Taiwan Strait population.

-Taiwan is a densely populated island and highly developed area, which has many industrial development projects, especially along the west coast, where the ETS populations of Indo-Pacific humpback dolphins live.
-Based on data collected between 2002 and 2005, the ETS population of humpback dolphins was less than 100 individuals.
-Unfortunately, the newest data released in 2012 shows that only 62 individuals are left.
+Taiwan is a densely populated island and highly developed area, which has many industrial development projects, especially along the west coast, where the Eastern Taiwan Strait populations of Indo-Pacific humpback dolphins live.
+Based on data collected between 2002 and 2005, the Eastern Taiwan Strait population of humpback dolphins was less than 100 individuals.
+The newest data released in 2012 shows that only 62 individuals are left.
 It means during those 7 years, population of humpback dolphins is being destroyed constantly and severely.
-A preliminary examination revealed that the ETS humpback dolphin population meets the IUCN Red List criteria for "Critically endangered".
+A preliminary examination revealed that the Eastern Taiwan Strait humpback dolphin population meets the IUCN Red List criteria for "Critically endangered".
 Without further protection and regulation, this population will go extinct quickly.
-The ETS is listed as Endangered species Under the Endangered Species Act by NOAA Fisheries since 2018.
+The Eastern Taiwan Strait is listed as Endangered species Under the Endangered Species Act by NOAA Fisheries since 2018.

-There are several facts that result in the decreasing number of ETS population of humpback dolphins.
+There are several facts that result in the decreasing number of Eastern Taiwan Strait population of humpback dolphins.
 First, large-scale modification of the shoreline by industrial development including hydraulic filling for creating industrial or science parks, seawall construction and sand mining cause habitat fragmentation and diminish dolphin's habitats.
 In addition, exploitation of shoreline also contributes to toxic contamination flows into dolphin's habitats.
 The chemical pollution from industrial or agricultural and municipal discharge results in impaired health of dolphins, for instance, reproductive disorders, and compromised immune system.